 Do You Have a Claim?

 Many divorce cases in California involve defamation lawsuits.
-If you believe you have grounds for a claim against your spouse for libel or slander, contact a San Diego divorce attorney.
-You could be eligible for compensation from your spouse for his or her misconduct.
+If you believe you have grounds for a claim against your spouse for libel or slander, contact an expert divorce attorney in San Diego, CA. You could be eligible for compensation from your spouse for his or her misconduct.